 A third of the heat in an un-insulated home is lost through the walls.
 There are two wall types – solid walls and cavity walls.
 Both can be insulated to improve the energy efficiency of a property.
 If the home was built from 1920 onwards there is a good chance it has cavity walls.
 A home with uninsulated cavity walls could cost up to £145 more to run each year than one with insulated cavities, so it’s worth finding out the state of play.

 If you’ve fallen in love with a home with uninsulated cavity walls, it’s not difficult to get it fixed.
 Installation costs are about £450 to £500 but you should make this back in about four years.

 Homes built before 1920 are likely to have solid walls.
 Solid walls may sound like they should be better at keeping in heat but unfortunately the opposite is true.
-Uninsulated solid walls can lose heat twice as fast as uninsulated cavity walls, but insulating them could save over £460 each year – so if you’re looking to move into an older build, make sure you ask about the insulation.
+Uninsulated solid walls can lose heat twice as fast as uninsulated cavity walls, but insulating them could save around £270 year – so if you’re looking to move into an older build, make sure you ask about the insulation.

-Double-glazed windows can save up to £165 on heating bills compared to a single-glazed property.
+A-rated double glazed windows can save between £90 - £120 on heating bills compared to a single-glazed property.
 Heavy lined curtains can help keep the heat in if double-glazing can’t be fitted.

 Check round windows and doors for gaps.
 If it’s a windy day and a home is particular draughty, you can often hear the whistle of wind as it sweeps through the property.
 It’s quite easy to draught proof homes and there are lots of DIY options available.
-Draught proofing can save up to £55 a year on heating costs.
+Draught proofing can save between £20 - £30 a year on heating costs.